 Other signs of constipation can be weight loss and lethargy, and a noticeable lack in their typical grooming habits.

 Diagnosing a Cat with Constipation

-Unfortunately, if you suspect that your cat is constipated, you may need to schedule a visit with your vet.
+Unfortunately, if you suspect that your cat is constipated, you may need to schedule a visit with your veterinarian.
 Especially if the situation is getting bad, and diet changes and water monitoring doesn’t seem to be improving the situation.

-Your vet will want a very thorough background history, and they may request blood chemistry profiles, blood counts, a urinalysis, and an electrolyte panel, just to make sure everything is looking as it should.
+Your veterinarian will want a very thorough background history, and they may request blood chemistry profiles, blood counts, a urinalysis, and an electrolyte panel, just to make sure everything is looking as it should.

 They may also require an x-ray, especially if they believe your cat is impacted.